Chillz-cpu/beginnings/README.md

 # beginnings
-These are my first programs, don't expect much
+These are some of my first ever projects, these will be beginner level